timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 The rules specified in the Default Address Selection for IPv6 document {{RFC6724}} MUST be implemented. {{RFC8028}} updates Rule 5.5 from {{RFC6724}}; implementations MUST implement this rule.

+## Prefer IPv6-Only

+IPv6 nodes that support IPv6-only operation MAY forego obtaining IPv4 address by using the IPv4 DHCP Option 108 specified in {{RFC8925}}.

 # DNS